-Housing in the Summit area starts at around $245,000 and can go up to $3 million.
+Homes in the Summit area start at around $245,000, and luxury properties can go up to $3 million.
 Homes range from small 900-square-foot condos to large 4,400-square-foot Colonials.
 Other house types include one-story ranchers, multi-story townhomes, and custom-built homes.

 Local amenities include Winberie's Restaurant & Bar, housed in the historic Summit Opera House; La Pastaria, serving home-style Italian cuisine; and Huntley Taverne, a restaurant offering a wood-burning fireplace, a spectacular bar, and some of the best food, all in cozy surroundings.